mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

    In this page, desired tuple have to be selected and its new data should be entered.

-   After that, save button sould be clicked.
+   After that, save button should be clicked.

-   When the save button is clicked, the update2 fucntion in Records.py is called.
+   When the save button is clicked, the update2 function in Records.py is called.

    After the necessary things is done, record_update function in Records.py is going to be called.